shanegehring/funke-machine/gpiod/README.md

-# GPIO Based Volume Controls
+# GPIO Daemon

-This component uses the `wiringPi` library to control AirPlay playback options via monitoring GPIO pin changes caused by push buttons.
+This component uses the `wiringPi` library to control AirPlay playback options (next, prev, mute, etc.) via monitoring GPIO pin changes caused by physical push buttons.

 The shairport-dacpd daemon receives messages generated from this component when a button is pushed.
+It then handles the DACP portion of communicating to the AirPlay client.

 # The wiringPi Library